 This assignment saw Bond trying to stop Fidel Castro’s communist rebels from overthrowing the brutal regime of the pro-American dictator of Cuba, Fulgencio Batista.
 The rebel forces under Castro had launched their ultimately successful attacks against the regime in the autumn of 1958 and Batista was forced to flee with his family to the Dominican Republic on 1 January 1959.
-This left the rebel leader Fidel Castro in charge of Cuba, where indeed he remained as leader until ill health forced him to hand the reins of leadership to his brother in 2006.
+This left the rebel leader Fidel Castro in charge of Cuba, where indeed he remained as leader until ill health forced him to hand the reins of leadership to his brother (as Acting President of Cuba) on 31 July 2006.

 Another assignment from the For Your Eyes Only short story collection is mentioned in passing in ‘The Hildebrand Rarity’: